WAWI-Official/WAWI-Solana-Token/README.md

 True to our commitment to accessibility, transparency, and global adoption, WAWI deploys across multiple blockchain networks.

-Each blockchain serves a strategic purpose - from community engagement and liquidity to governance and innovation - creating one unified, interoperable ecosystem.
+Each blockchain serves a strategic purpose - from community engagement and liquidity to innovation - creating one unified, interoperable ecosystem.

 This multichain architecture ensures WAWI remains flexible, resilient, and inclusive, connecting people and opportunities worldwide without boundaries.